ryqndev/learn-ryqn-dev/src/content/making-a-url-shortener-in-python/README.md

 ```

-In our Flask code, instead of returning the string "Hello World!", we return a pretty website!
+In our Flask code, instead of returning the string "Hello World!" as we had before, we return a pretty website!

 ```python app.py
 from flask import Flask, render_template